 - A certificate must be presented showing that legal requirements (including ethical and radiation protection requirements) were met when performing the study.

 - The Award should be given to the author of the work, which is, in terms of scientific quality, the best contribution at the annual EANM Congress.

-- Presenting their research during the Award Ceremony.
+- Short presentation of the research during the Award Ceremony

 - Marie Curie Medal and diploma handed over on stage during Award Ceremony by the EANM President

 - Award of € 5,000.-, will be transferred after the congress

 - One complimentary (non-transferable) registration for either the EANM Focus Meeting or the EANM Annual Congress in the subsequent year

 - The best scored 2 abstracts (after the review process (blinded)) from each abstract category fulfilling the MCA criteria are selected.
 In addition, the 10 best-scored abstracts (out of all submissions) will be added – if not already among the chosen ones.